 Figure 9.26.
 Comparing intrinsic and extrinsic Laplace-Beltrami operator.
-We start with a triangulation which is not suitable for the resulting minimal surface. (top) Start triangulation. (bottom left) Result of applying Algorithm 8.5 for some time.
+We start with a triangulation which is not suitable for the resulting minimal surface. (top) Start triangulation. (bottom left) Result of applying Algorithm 8.6 for some time.
 No convergence! (bottom right) Result of Algorithm 9.23.
-10 Line congruences over simplicial surfaces We develop a curvature theory for simplicial surfaces based on a discrete version of Steiner's formula.
-10.1 Smooth line congruences A smooth line congruence $\mathcal{L}$ is a smooth 2-dimensional manifold of lines described locally by lines l(u, v) which connect corresponding points a(u, v) and b(u, v) of two parametrized surfaces. e(u, v) := b(u, v) - a(u, v) indicates the Figure 10.1.
+10 Line congruences over simplicial surfaces [Wan+13] J. Wang et al. "Discrete Line Congruences for Shading and Lighting".
+In: Proceedings of the Eleventh Eurographics/ACMSIGGRAPH Symposium on Geometry Processing.
+SGP '13.
+Genova, Italy: Eurographics Association, 2013, pp. 53-62.
+DOI: 10.1111/cgf.12172.
+We develop a curvature theory for simplicial surfaces based on a discrete version of Steiner's formula.
+10.1 Smooth line congruences A smooth line congruence \mathcal{L} is a smooth 2-dimensional manifold of lines described locally by lines l(u, v) which connect corresponding points a(u, v) and b(u, v) of two parametrized surfaces. $e(u, v) \coloneqq b(u, v) - a(u, v)$ indicates the Figure 10.1.
 Line congruence given by two parametrized surfaces.